stonehouse/SwiftUI-demo/README.md

-# SwiftUI Get-Together 🥳
+# SwiftUI Demo App 🥳

-Your task is to write some code, it could be anything!
-Maybe you want to make some cool custom animations, learn how to embed UIKit views in SwiftUI and vice versa, integrate Core Data with SwiftUI/Combine, perhaps just learn the basics, the world is your oyster.
+This is a demo app built using SwiftUI that works with the Public Transport Victoria (PTV) API.
+This is a demo both of building UI in SwiftUI as well as managing data flow with Combine.
+This repo is intended to serve as a playground for trying out SwiftUI.

 #### Getting Started